ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

       moment.
 Those iterators are hooked on various objects in the kernel (for example, among many others: tasks, eBPF programs or maps, active TCP connections).
-Pinned to the eBPF virtual file system, they can be dumped (simply with `cat`) to iterate over the selected objects and print a number of information about them.
+Pinned to the eBPF virtual file system, they can be dumped (simply with `cat`) to iterate over the selected objects and process information to print about them.
 This is very similar to what procfs already offers, although more flexible.
-It is even possible to preload
-      and attach some iterators at boot time, so that listing eBPF programs and maps is available at all times.
-Bpftool, BCC tools, bpftrace, and perf all have support for iterators (at various degrees of progress).
+It is even possible to preload and attach some iterators at boot time, so that listing eBPF programs and maps is available at all times.
+BCC tools, bpftrace, bpftool, and perf all have support for iterators (at various degrees of progress).
     * [_Capturing network traffic in an eXpress Data Path_](https://devconfcz2021.sched.com/event/gmNT/capturing-network-traffic-in-an-express-data-path)
       ([slides](https://static.sched.com/hosted_files/devconfcz2021/ab/Capturing-network-traffic-in-an-eXpress-Data-Path.pdf)),